yihua/hudi/website/docs/configurations.md

 ---

 > ### hoodie.cleaner.parallelism
-> Parallelism for the cleaning operation.
-Increase this if cleaning becomes slow.<br></br>
+> This config controls the behavior of both the cleaning plan and cleaning execution.
+Deriving the cleaning plan is parallelized at the table partition level, i.e., each table partition is processed by one Spark task to figure out the files to clean.
+The cleaner picks the configured parallelism if the number of table partitions is larger than this configured value.
+The parallelism is assigned to the number of table partitions if it is smaller than the configured value.
+The clean execution, i.e., the file deletion, is parallelized at file level, which is the unit of Spark task distribution.
+Similarly, the actual parallelism cannot exceed the configured value if the number of files is larger.
+If cleaning plan or execution is slow due to limited parallelism, you can increase this to tune the performance..<br></br>
 > `Default Value: 200 (Optional)`<br></br>
 > `Config Param: CLEANER_PARALLELISM_VALUE`<br></br>

 ---

 > ### hoodie.cleaner.policy
 > Cleaning policy to be used.
 The cleaner service deletes older file slices files to re-claim space.
-By default, cleaner spares the file slices written by the last N commits, determined by  hoodie.cleaner.commits.retained Long running query plans may often refer to older file slices and will break if those are cleaned, before the query has had   a chance to run.
-So, it is good to make sure that the data is retained for more than the maximum query execution time<br></br>
+Long running query plans may often refer to older file slices and will break if those are cleaned, before the query has had a chance to run.
+So, it is good to make sure that the data is retained for more than the maximum query execution time.
+By default, the cleaning policy is determined based on one of the following configs explicitly set by the user (at most one of them can be set; otherwise, KEEP_LATEST_COMMITS cleaning policy is used): (1) "hoodie.cleaner.commits.retained": the KEEP_LATEST_COMMITS cleaning policy is used, which keeps the file slices written by the last N commits, determined by "hoodie.cleaner.commits.retained"; (2) "hoodie.cleaner.hours.retained": the KEEP_LATEST_BY_HOURS cleaning policy is used, which keeps the file slices written in the last N hours based on the commit time, determined by "hoodie.cleaner.hours.retained"; (3) "hoodie.cleaner.fileversions.retained": the KEEP_LATEST_FILE_VERSIONS cleaning policy is used, which keeps the last N versions of the file slices written, determined by "hoodie.cleaner.fileversions.retained".<br></br>
 > `Default Value: KEEP_LATEST_COMMITS (Optional)`<br></br>
 > `Config Param: CLEANER_POLICY`<br></br>